Nonethousand/SM64LBuilder/README.md

 ```
 git clone --single-branch --branch Tester https://github.com/HiImBlahh/SM64LBuilder.git
 ```
-You now hve the tester branch for testing.
+You now have the tester branch for testing.
 This branch is mainly for testing out new shellscripts.

 # How to remove a repo
 ```